FamilySearch/GEDCOM-registries/README.md

 The repository is primarily made up of [YAML](https://yaml.org) files organized as documented at <https://gedcom.io/terms/format>.

+If you know the URI of the extension you want, you can look up its YAML file path in [registry_path.tsv](generated_files/registry_path.tsv).
+Other files in the [generated_files/](generated_files/) directory may also be of interest to GEDCOM tool developers.

 YAML files are placed in this repository in subdirectories *type*`/`*subtype*`/`*name*`.yaml` where

 - *type* is the value of the YAML file's `type:` key with any spaces replaced by hypens